 I can’t say my daughter never gave me anything.

-But, I am all recovered now and more than happy to be able to share this family favorite with y’all!
+But, I am all recovered now and more than happy to be able to share this family favorite with all of you!

 - I do think that fresh herbs are important for the flavor.
 However, if they aren’t available, do try to at least add some fresh parsley to the mix.
 Dried rosemary and dried thyme will still give you some nice flavor, but dried parsley is fairly useless.

 - The recipe works best with beef short ribs on the bone.
 I have made it with boneless ‘short ribs’, but it’s not the same.
-As far as I can tell boneless short ribs are a different cut of meat, and well, that’s not short ribs anymore is it?
+As far as I can tell they are a different cut of meat, and well, that’s not what we want here is it?

-- Short ribs are very fatty!
+- This cut is very fatty!
 You will want to either make the recipe the night before which will allow the fat to solidify so you can remove it, or at least let everything settle for several minutes after you take it out of the oven so you can skim the fat off the top.

 - Pick a medium/full bodied red wine which is fairly smooth and fruity since those flavors will become intensified as you braise, such as a Bordeaux or Zinfandel or Shiraz.
 I usually pick a good, basic, drinkable wine, but doesn’t make me sad to put it in the stew.
 This is not the time to pull out an special bottles!
 Drink them with the stew. 🙂

 - And, lastly, be patient.
-A little extra time isn’t going to hurt the short ribs, but taking them out too early will leave you with tough meat that hasn’t had time to complete its transformation into amazingly tasty comfort food.
+A little extra time isn’t going to hurt the recipe, but taking them out too early will leave you with tough meat that hasn’t had time to complete its transformation into amazingly tasty comfort food.

 – Happy Eating, Annemarie